Codes, Standards, and Regulations in the U.S. and Canada

 22. Do you require a signed copy of the owner’s certification (see NFPA 13, section 4.3) as part of the working plan submittal?

-Survey Findings In Canada, AHJs from British Columbia and Manitoba responded.
+In Canada, AHJs from Manitoba and Nova Scotia responded.
 No updates were given regarding pending legislation regarding fire sprinklers in occupancies.
 For fire sprinkler retrofits, Manitoba indicated health care, nursing homes, and residential care facilities have requirements.
-Neither province has adopted the 2015 IRC.
+Neither province has adopted the 2018 IRC.

-In regard to states or local jurisdictions adopting the 2015 IRC, which includes the requirement for fire sprinklers in new construction of one- and two-family homes, there has been a great deal of legislative activity in a number of states during the past couple of years.
-And, while the legislative charts in this issue indicate the most recent responses received from the individual states, some states did not provide updated information to this year’s survey.
+While the legislative charts in this issue indicate the most recent responses received from the individual states, some states did not provide updated information to this year’s survey in regards to the 2018 edition of the IRC.
 Therefore, Sprinkler Age recommends that our readers visit the National Fire Protection Association’s (NFPA) Fire Sprinkler Initiative website, firesprinklerinitiative.org, on a regular basis.
-Click on the Legislation & Adoptions tab at that site to find the most up-to-date information on local and state adoption of residential fire sprinkler requirements, as well as anti-sprinkler legislation that has been introduced.
+Click on the Legislation & Adoptions tab on that site to find the most up-to-date information on local and state adoption of residential fire sprinkler requirements, as well as anti-sprinkler legislation that has been introduced.

 When asked about sprinkler retrofit requirements for occupancies (question 11), numerous states indicated they have requirements.
-Regarding nursing homes, Connecticut, Florida, Georgia, Maine, Michigan, Minnesota, Missouri, New Jersey, and Virginia have retrofit requirements.
-Retrofit requirements for healthcare can be found in Florida, Maine, and New Jersey.
+Regarding nursing homes, Connecticut, Florida, Michigan, Minnesota, New Jersey, and Virginia have retrofit requirements.
+Georgia has requirements for existing personal care homes upgrading to assisted living homes.
+Retrofit requirements for healthcare can be found in Florida and New Jersey.
+Minnesota has requirements for retrofitting hospitals per the 2012 IFC.
 Virginia has requirements for hospitals and Connecticut for elderly occupancies.

-Georgia, Maine, and New Jersey have retrofit requirements for public assemblies (PAs).
-Georgia also has retrofitting for existing PAs as listed in 120-3-3.
+Georgia and New Jersey have retrofit requirements for public assemblies (PAs).

-For hotels and apartments, Florida, Nevada, and Virginia have retrofit requirements.
-Connecticut retrofits only hotels.
+For hotels and apartments, Florida and Nevada have retrofit requirements.
+Connecticut and Virginia retrofit only hotels.
 Florida and Nevada have requirements for dwellings and lodging housing.
 New Jersey retrofit institutional occupancies.
-New Jersey, Virginia, and Wyoming have requirements for college dorms.
+New Jersey and Virginia have requirements for college dorms, and Illinois for dorms and Greek houses.

-Conclusion The AFSA staff has made every effort to provide the most accurate and current information.
+The AFSA staff has made every effort to provide the most accurate and current information.
 Because of the time lapse between gathering the information and publication of these charts, changes may have occurred.
 Also, code adoption cycles/processes vary from state to state, but most statewide codes are updated once every three years.
-So states that are not listed as considering adoptions within the next year may in fact be initiating the process of reviewing all available codes.
+So states that are not listed as considering adoptions within the next year may, in fact, be initiating the process of reviewing all available codes.

 Contact the respective AHJ for more detailed information for particular states.
 We thank the many individual state fire marshals, deputy state fire marshals, deputy chiefs, fire protection engineers, code specialists, and others who participated in this year’s survey.
 Some respondents did not provide a specific telephone number for questions regarding jurisdiction over fire sprinkler plan review/inspections.
 In those cases, we have listed the telephone number for the state fire marshal’s office, with the hope that a state representative can direct contractors to the appropriate authority.